nephio-project/docs/content/en/docs/guides/install-guides/install-on-gce.md

 ## Open Terminal

-You will probably want a second SSh window open to run *kubectl* commands, etc., without the port forwarding (which would fail if you try to open a second SSH connection with that setting).
+You will probably want a second SSH window open to run *kubectl* commands, etc., without the port forwarding (which would fail if you try to open a second SSH connection with that setting).